How to get to Tui?

 By car

 Driving from Barcelona to Tui is a longer adventure, with an approximate duration of 11 hours over 1100 km.
-A combination of highways and roads will get you to Tui.
+A combination of highways, motorways, and roads will take you to Tui.

-Tui is a monumental city worth a visit and a Camino
+Tui is a monumental city that deserves a visit and a Camino

-And from Seville, we also have options, which we will tell you about below.
+And from Sevilla, we also have options, which we will explain below.

 By train

-To get to Tui from Seville by train, you need to travel to Vigo or Santiago de Compostela.
-Once in Vigo, well connected with Santiago de Compostela by Renfe or Monbus, you can get to Tui by train or with the bus company Lugove.
+To get to Tui from Sevilla by train, you must travel to Vigo or Santiago de Compostela.
+Once in Vigo, well connected to Santiago de Compostela with Renfe or Monbus, you can reach Tui by train or with the bus company Lugove.
 The complete journey can take about 10 hours.

 By car

-Driving from Seville to Tui is an option that will take you approximately 8 hours over 700 km during which you can cross Portugal.
-It will be a combination of highways and roads that will get you to Tui.
+Driving from Sevilla to Tui is an option that will take you approximately 8 hours over 700 km, during which you will cross Portugal.
+It will be a combination of highways, motorways, and roads that will take you to Tui.

 Wherever you come from, you will always end up in Santiago de Compostela or Vigo.
-Take note of the final details to get to Tui:
+Take note of the final details for reaching Tui:

 And if I come by car, what options do I have?

-Wherever you come from, if you have decided to arrive in Tui by car, you surely have some questions, Where do I leave the car in Tui?
+Wherever you come from, if you have decided to arrive by car to Tui, you probably have some questions, such as, Where do I leave the car in Tui?
 How do I get back there?
-Also, we propose a super comfortable option that you may not know about.
+Additionally, we propose a super comfortable option that you may not know about.

-Leave the car in Tui in a parking
+Leaving the car in Tui in a parking lot

-Tui is not a very big city, it does not have many inhabitants, and it is not dangerous.
-You can leave the car parked on the street, as it does not have many parking restrictions.
+Tui is not a very large city, it does not have many inhabitants, and it is not dangerous.
+You can leave your car parked on the street, as there are not many parking restrictions.

-Another option is to leave it in a private, closed, and protected parking lot, and you will have more peace of mind.
-There are several parking options you can hire.
+Another option is to leave it in a private parking lot, closed and protected, so you will have more peace of mind.
+There are several parking options that you can hire.

 If you decide to leave your car in Tui and return to pick it up after completing your pilgrimage to Santiago, you have the options mentioned above.

-If you want, we can pick you up and take you wherever you want
+If you want, we will pick you up and take you wherever you want

-And here we leave you the best proposal.
-Can you imagine finishing your Camino from Tui, and upon reaching Santiago de Compostela having your car waiting?
+And here we present the best proposal.
+Can you imagine finishing your Camino from Tui, and upon arriving in Santiago de Compostela, having your car waiting for you?
 It seems like magic, but it is not.

-On our trips, we offer you a very comfortable vehicle transfer service.
-When you arrive in Tui, we pick up your car and take it to Santiago, where we will leave it safe.
+In our trips, we offer you a vehicle transfer service that is very convenient.
+When you arrive in Tui, we will pick up your car and take it to Santiago, where we will keep it safe.

-This is an ideal option for those who want to pilgrimage without worries, as well as for those who are doing the Camino with a dog or by bicycle.
-For these last two options, it is very advantageous since you avoid traveling by public transport and its limitations for pets and bicycles.
+This is an ideal option for those who want to pilgrimage without worries, as well as for those who are going to do the Camino by bicycle.
+For this latter option it is very advantageous, as you avoid traveling by public transport and its limitations for bicycles.

-If you need a transfer, we can help.
-Whether from Santiago airport, from the city, or from any other point in Galicia, with a dog or bike, you can request it online through our transfer pages.
+If you need a transfer, we can help you.
+Whether from Santiago airport, from the city, or from any other point in Galicia, you can request it online through our transfers pages.

-If you are doing the Camino for the first time, you may have chosen Tui and the last 100 km of the Portuguese Camino.
+If you are going to do the Camino for the first time, you may have chosen Tui and the last 100 km of the Portuguese Way.
 Now that you know all the options, getting to Tui will be a piece of cake.
 No matter where you come from, there are multiple options to make your trip comfortable and hassle-free.
-So get ready, plan your route, and enjoy the trip!
+So get ready, plan your route, and enjoy the journey!
 Buen Camino!